apache/cordova-docs/www/_posts/2016-07-13-cordova-windows-4.4.1.md

 We are happy to announce that `Cordova Windows 4.4.1` has been released!

-In this release we have fixed a number of issues, related to apllication resuming, splash screen functionality and others.
+In this release we have fixed a number of issues, related to application resuming, splash screen functionality and others.
-Also we have added an abiity to specify location of `msbuild` executable to build project.
+Also we have added an ability to specify location of `msbuild` executable to build project.

 The next Cordova CLI version will automatically start using this version of **Cordova-Windows** when creating new projects.